alejandro-ao/alejandro-ao.github.io/content/about.md

 You can see a list of my blog posts [here](/posts)!

 ## Who am I?
 My name is Alejandro.
 I am a self-taught web developer.
 I currently live in France and work as a full-stack web developer at a local agency.
-Do reach out to me if you want to discuss!

-Bonne lecture.